harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/_sto-ref-ui-scan-mode-00-orchestrated.md

-* **Orchestrated** (`orchestratedScan`)  &nbsp;&nbsp;  A fully-orchestrated scan.
+* **Orchestrated** A fully-orchestrated scan.
 A Security step in the Harness pipeline orchestrates a scan and then normalizes and compresses the results.